ryptire/TVDex/tvdex.md

 Any application owner may interact with the App and the administrator interface.
 Only `laggron42` has direct access on the host machine.

-The F1dex moderation teams do not have access to the data.
+The TVDex moderation teams do not have access to the data.

 The data may never be made available to the public, and its access must be secured accordingly.

 ## Your rights

-You may request a copy or the deletion of your personal data held by the application by contacting the application owners.
+You may request a copy or the deletion of your personal data held by the application by contacting the application owners in the <a href="https://discord.gg/sg23KXxDGB" target="_blank" rel="noopener noreferrer">Discord server</a>

 \---